enricofacca/python-reverse_communication_iterative_solver/README.rst

 .. end-badges

-Python package providing the template and the basic operations to build iterative solver.

-We decompose any iterative solver into 4 main steps where the user has a specific task:
+This package aims to provide a common template for building iterative solvers, those solver that approaximate the solution of problem with incremental steps.
+One of this step is called "update".
+To this aim the propose a simple template for developing, tuning and using iterative solver.

+The interface between an (advanced) user and the iterative solver is decomposed into the following 4 main phases

-1 - set the solver controls and problem inputs before the next update.
+1. set the solver controls and problem inputs before the next update;
-2 - reset the solver controls reset problem inputs after a solver failure 3 - study any you want combaning the information from problem, unknows, and solver 4 - set when the solver has finished its job.
+2. reset the solver controls reset problem inputs after a update failure;
+3. study any you want combaning the information from problem, unknows, and solver;
+4. set when the solver has finished its job.

-This decomposition is done via a Reverse Communication (RC) approach, an old style of programming used for example in the ARPACK library), combined with Python classes.
+This decomposition is done via a Reverse Communication (RC) approach, an old style of programming used for example in the `ARPACK <https://www.caam.rice.edu/software/ARPACK/>`_ library, combined with Python classes.
-While Python is so flexible that other approaches could have been used, we adopt it because it let the user work "manually" on the structures describing its problem instead of having to define in advance the procedure to handle the steps 1,2,3,4.
+We adopt this approach because it let the user work "manually" on the structures describing its problem instead of having to define in advance the procedure to handle the steps 1,2,3,4.
 This is particularly convient in early step of the algorithm development.
 A nicer and clenear function hiding the RC cycle to an user who wants a block-box solver can be easily build.